 Virtual meetings are a must if you want to build productive, cohesive, and connected remote teams.
 But keeping your team engaged during a remote meeting can be tough.

-The first step to driving engagement during virtual meetings needs to happen long before the meeting actually starts.
+The first step to driving engagement (and get people to actually participate in virtual meetings) needs to happen long before the meeting actually starts.

 According to Turmel, your meeting agenda should include: